H0R5E/data-only-greater/about.md

 In my spare time, I like to mess about with computers (obviously), but I also like sports such as cycling, snowboarding, and many more.
-I also enjoy normal pursuits like listening to music and watching films.
-I'm a particularly awful Formula One (F1) geek, to the point where I'm willing to get up very early to watch not even the race and own hats and little cars that mean nothing to anyone except other awful F1 geeks!
+I also enjoy normal pursuits like spending time with my family, listening to music and watching films.

 <h1 class="one" id="where"><span>Where to Find Me</span></h1>

 A few of the pursuits mentioned above have led me to have some other homes on the internet.
 These are described in the sections below.

 ### Professional